Compressing Over-the-Counter Markets: The model

-We consider an Over-The-Counter (OTC) market made of $n$ market participants (institutions) denoted by the set $N = \{1,2,...,n\}$.
-These institutions trade contracts with each other and establish a series of bilateral obligations.
-While we keep the contract type very general, we assume that these obligations are \textit{fungible}, that is, the traded contracts have the same payoff structure from the market participants' perspective and can thus be algebraically summed.
-The whole set of outstanding obligations in the market constitutes the financial network.
-Formally, we have the following definition:
+We consider an Over-The-Counter (OTC) market composed of $n$ market participants denoted by the set $N = \{1,2,...,n\}$.
+These participants trade contracts with each other and establish a series of bilateral positions resulting in outstanding gross exposures stored in the $n\times n$ matrix $E$ with elements $e_{ij}\geq0$.
+The directionality departs from the seller $i$ to the buyer $j$ with $i,j \in N$.
+While we keep the contract type general, we assume that the resulting obligations are fungible: they have the same payoff structure from the market participants' perspective and can therefore be algebraically summed.
+The whole set of outstanding obligations in the market constitutes a financial \textit{network} or \textit{graph} $G$ = $(N, E)$.

-\begin{definition}[Financial Network] The \textit{network} or \textit{graph} $G$ is the pair $(N, E)$ where $N$ is a set of institutions present in the market and $E$ is a set of directed outstanding fungible obligations (i.e., edges) between two institutions in the market.
-An outstanding obligation is represented by $e_{ij}$ whose value corresponds to the notional value of the obligation and the directionality departs from the seller $i$ to the buyer $j$ with $i,j \in N$. \end{definition}

-From the financial network, we infer two measurements of an individual's position in the OTC market: the \textit{gross position} and the \textit{net position}.
-On the one hand, the gross position of an institution $i$ is the sum of all obligations' notional value involving this institution on any side of the trade (i.e., buyer and seller).